Residually finite rationally $p$ groups: Introduction

 Let $p$ be a prime.
 A finitely generated group $G$ is called \emph{residually finite rationally $p$} of \emph{RFR$p$} if there exists a sequence of nested, finite index subgroups $\{G_i\}_{i\geq 1}$ of $G$ such that: \begin{enumerate} \item $G=G_1$. \item The intersection of the groups $\{G_i\}$ is trivial. \item Each quotient $G_i/G_{i+1}$ is an elementary abelian $p$-group. \item Every element $g\in G_i\setminus G_{i+1}$ represents a nonzero class in $H_1(G_i,\Q)$. \end{enumerate}

-Let us define the \emph{RFR$p$ topology}\/ on $G$ by choosing as a neighborhood basis for the identity the standard RFR$p$ filtration of $G$ (cf.~Lemma \ref{l:normal}).
+Let us define the \emph{RFR$p$ topology}\/ on $G$ as the weakest topology on $G$ for which the standard RFR$p$ filtration of $G$ (cf.~Lemma \ref{l:normal}) consists of open sets.
 The group $G$ is RFR$p$ precisely when this topology is Hausdorff, or equivalently, the trivial group is a closed subgroup.

 Many finitely generated groups which occur naturally in geometric group theory and in topology are RFR$p$.
 For instance, we have the following result, which is a combination of Propositions \ref{prop:free rfrp}, \ref{prop:free surf}, and \ref{prop:raag rfrp}.